-How Probability and Non-Probability Samples Differ
+How Probability and Nonprobability Samples Differ

 Some samples so closely represent the larger population that it's easy to make inferences about the larger population from your observations of the sample group.
-In market research, there are two general approaches to sampling: Probability sampling and non-probability sampling.
+In market research, there are two general approaches to sampling: probability sampling and nonprobability sampling.

 In the technique of probability sampling, also known as random sampling, everyone in the population has an equal chance of being chosen as a representative sample:

-- Everyone in the sample must have the same probability, or fixed opportunity, to be in the sample set,
+- Everyone in the sample must have the same probability, or fixed opportunity, to be in the sample set.

-The characteristics can be summarized as follows:
+The characteristics of probability sampling can be summarized as follows: